-The golden age of Cosmetic Dentistry has arrived and it has gifted us with Dental implants, which improves the appearance of our teeth, gums, and/or bite.
+The golden age of Cosmetic Dentistry has arrived and it has gifted us with dental implants, which improve the appearance of our teeth, gums, and/or bite.
 It predominantly focuses on enhancement dental aesthetics in color, position, shape, size, alignment, and your smile experience.

-In the following article regarding Dental implants, it is elaborated that a person who has no background in dentistry should know about the Dental implants which not only fix your teeth but also give your pearly smile back.
+In the following article regarding dental implants, it is elaborated that a person who has no background in dentistry should know about dental implants which not only fixes your teeth but also gives your pearly smile back.

 The advantages of dental implants to replace missing teeth